Skip to content

 Most importantly, trust your instinct.
 If someone feels professional, communicative, and willing to answer your questions, that’s a good sign.
 If you feel rushed, dismissed, or unclear about what you’re getting, keep looking.

 Modernize Solutions has operated as a fully insured, family-owned painting business since 1987, completing over 1,000 residential projects across Melbourne.
-The company carries $20M public liability insurance, provides a 5-year interior workmanship warranty, uses Dulux premium paint systems exclusively, and maintains a 4.8-star Google rating from 154 verified reviews — with every team member employed directly on payroll.
+The company carries $20M public liability insurance, provides a workmanship guarantee with any issue fixed at no cost, uses Dulux premium paint systems exclusively, and maintains a 4.8-star Google rating from 154 verified reviews, with every team member employed directly on payroll.

 We’re fully insured, fully transparent, and happy to answer every question you have.
 We’ve painted over 1,000 homes across Melbourne, never subcontracted work, and we back every job with a written warranty.